objectiv/objectiv.io/blog/2022-06-01 Introducing the Launchpad.md

 ---
 title: Introducing the Launchpad - a lightweight way to test Objectiv on your own app or website
-description: "Want to test Objectiv on your own app or website without worrying about the OPS part?
+description: "Want to test Objectiv on your own app or website without worrying about the Ops part?
 Get a Launchpad: A free-to-use, fully managed Objectiv back-end and data store that’s ready to use for testing without any setup or configuration."
 slug: introducing-the-launchpad
 image: /img/open-graph/objectiv-og-large.png
 authors: ivarpruijn